manabuo/machine-learning-using-tensorflow/chapters/chapter3.md

     train_step = tf.train.GradientDescentOptimizer(learning_rate=LEARNING_RATE).minimize(loss=loss)
 ```

-First, [`tf.layers.dense()`](https://www.tensorflow.org/api_docs/python/tf/layers/dense) is, as names suggest, a  layer of fully-conected "neurons".
+First, [`tf.layers.dense()`](https://www.tensorflow.org/api_docs/python/tf/layers/dense) is, as names suggest, a  layer of fully-connected "neurons".
 Here `units`, which is a required parameter, defines a number of "neurons" in the layer.
 Another required parameter for this function is `inputs` that takes in our input tensor `x`, but  `name` is an optional parameter.
 As in this example, we have only two target classes, `units`parameter then is equal to `Y_FEATURES` or 2.

 To determine how well our model performs we compute the loss/cost.
 This example is a classification task, thus we choose [cross-entropy cost function](http://neuralnetworksanddeeplearning.com/chap3.html#the_cross-entropy_cost_function) to be our loss function.
 In the script it is computed using [`tf.losses.softmax_cross_entropy()`](https://www.tensorflow.org/api_docs/python/tf/losses/softmax_cross_entropy) function.
 It has two required parameters `onehot_labels` that takes in target input tensor and _logits_ for prediction tensor.

 Further, to actually train a model or, in the other words, find the "best" values for weights and biases, TensorFlow has Optimizer class which provides methods to compute gradients for a loss function and apply them to variables.
 TensorFlow contains a large collection of built-in optimization algorithms, see [here](https://www.tensorflow.org/api_guides/python/train).
-In this particular example we are useing [`tf.train.GradientDescentOptimizer()`](https://www.tensorflow.org/api_docs/python/tf/train/GradientDescentOptimizer) _op_ which implements the [gradient descent](https://en.wikipedia.org/wiki/Gradient_descent) algorithm.
-This function requires only one parameter and that is the `learning_rate` which is just a step size in the gradien decent algorithm.
+In this particular example we are using [`tf.train.GradientDescentOptimizer()`](https://www.tensorflow.org/api_docs/python/tf/train/GradientDescentOptimizer) _op_ which implements the [gradient descent](https://en.wikipedia.org/wiki/Gradient_descent) algorithm.
+This function requires only one parameter and that is the `learning_rate` which is just a step size in the gradient descent algorithm.
 Next, `minimize(loss)` takes care of both computing the gradients and applying them to the variables.
 This operation is, by convention, known as the _train\_op_ and is what must be run by a TensorFlow session in order to perform one full training step.

 ##### Hyperparameters

 This model has two parameters that only influence input and output layer shapes, these are, `X_FEATURES` which is a number of input features, and`Y_FEATURES` - the number of output classes or a number of "neurons" in the output layer.

-However, other parameters \(hyperparameters\) that have to be supplied to the graph during construction, and they alos influence the model and training, are:
+However, other parameters \(hyperparameters\) that have to be supplied to the graph during construction, and they also influence the model and training, are:

 * `BATCH_SIZE` - length of input array,
 * `LEARNING_RATE` that is a value that corresponds to a step size in gradient descent algorithm,